apigee/lembos/README.md

 building those right now.
 For more details on how to do this, read the **Getting Started (Developer)** documentation below.)*

+## Release Notes

+Lembos uses the GitHub Releases for release notes and binary downloads and they are located [here][release-notes].

 ## Getting Started (User)

 First things first, we need to get a build of Lembos.
-You can do this by downloading the [latest release][releases] or by cloning the project and building it yourself.
+You can do this by downloading the [latest release][latest-release] or by cloning the project and building it yourself.
 Once you have a Lembos build and you have built your [Node.js MapReduce Job][anatomy-of-a-job], we need to use `hadoop jar` to run the Lembos runner.
 *(For those of you not familiar with running `hadoop jar`, here is its usage:
 `hadoop jar <jar> [generic options] [application args/options]...`)*  Below is an example of how to run the word count example shipped with Lembos:

 ```
-hadoop jar target/lembos-1.0-SNAPSHOT.jar \
+hadoop jar target/lembos-1.1-SNAPSHOT.jar \
   -D io.apigee.lembos.mapreduce.moduleName=wordcount \
   -D io.apigee.lembos.mapreduce.modulePath=examples/wordcount
 ```